Wang-Mengda/NLRSeek/README.md

 bash ${dir_name}/module/annotator.sh -g $wholedna -n $cpus -f $prefix
 ```
 ###	Step 3:  Training model and reannotation
 If you wish to enhance the performance of the AUGUSTUS training model, you may uncomment the lines following line 68 in the `train_augustus.sh` script.
 These additional steps can lead to better model accuracy in some cases.
 To further improve annotation quality, consider tuning parameters — such as model_org and the amount of intergenic sequence included on each side of a gene — in `reannotation.sh` and `train_snap.sh`, based on your species or the characteristics of your dataset.
+And you can enhance the annotation accuracy by adding known NLR sequences from your study species and its related species.
+The specific path to add these is: `/your/path/to/NLRSeek/module/homopep.fa`.
+Please note: do not change the filename.
 ```
 cd "$outdir/reannotation"
 mkdir -p snap augustus makernlr